It’s a wonderful line-up for the day. You can register for full-day or part-day. Here’s a quick listing of bio-notes of your presenters:

 Sunday, February 24, 2019 | 10:00am to 4:00pm | Index Art Center, 237 Washington St., Newark, NJ

 Registration coming soon so save the date!
-Fee-based $30 (Volunteer and Student discounts)
+Fee-based Adult $20/$30, Volunteers and Students $15, Kids Free

 You will enjoy a heart and body warming day of winter practice in semi-silence with a like-minded soul group.
 Your retreat will include relaxing into clarity through meditation (chan) with Rebecca, flowing with healing movement (chi-gong) with Shaka, a creative Art of Seeing workshop, Dharma Talks, and engaging dialogue.
 Healthy breakfast treats and a delicious vegetarian lunch will also be included.